programacion-ensamblador

 int 0x80 ; System interrupt to perform the call

-As we can see, as a programming language it still remains quite horrible.
-But it already has some of the points that we will see in programming languages such as:
+As we can see, as a programming language it is still quite horrible.
+But it already has some of the points we will see in programming languages such as:

 • Blocks